RegTY/tmomflutterapp/README.md

-# flutterapp
+# TMOM Flutter App

-A new Flutter application.
+A temperature sensing app that

 ## Getting Started